A View from the Bottom – Discovery

 Prosecution production of mass quantities of irrelevant electronic data appears to be an unreasonable interpretation of its discovery obligation.

 A keyword in Penal Code §1054.1(c) is “relevant.”
-The prosecution must product “All relevant real evidence seized or obtained as a part of the investigation of the offenses charged.”
+The prosecution must produce “All relevant real evidence seized or obtained as a part of the investigation of the offenses charged.”
 This should not be interpreted to give them leave to hide a grain of relevant evidence in a mountain of irrelevant evidence.

 When a statute is susceptible to more than one construction, a court must give it an interpretation that will avoid confusion and absurdity and must adopt an interpretation that is consistent with sound reason (Cilibrasi v.
 Reiter (1951) 103 Cal.
 App.
 2nd 397).
 A statute should not be construed in such a manner as to result in a palpable absurdity (Kauke v.
 Lindsay Unified School Dist.
 (1941) 46 Cal.
 App.
 2nd 176).
 Where the meaning of a statute is doubtful, any construction which would lead to absurd results should be rejected (Aggeler v.
 Dominguez (1933) 217 Cal.
 429).